wbasener/hyperspectralpy/README.md

 ![](https://github.com/wbasener/HySpec/blob/main/spectralAdv/Screenshot_HySpec.png?raw=true)

-to install:
+To install:

-Create a venv environment, then run the following from the terminal:
+From your terminal:
+    > pip install hyperspectralpy
+Then (to install all the required packages, if needed):
-    pip install -r requirements.txt
+    > pip install -r requirements.txt
+Then run setup.py, for example from the terminal:
+    > Python setup.py